 Requirements

-FSX Play is Foresight Sports’ in-house software solution for their line of commercial launch monitors including the GC3, GCQuad, Falcon, and GCHawk.
+FSX Play is Foresight Sports’ in-house software title for their line of commercial launch monitors including the GC3, GCQuad, Falcon, and GCHawk.
 It is only usable on PC.

 This software has the full gamut of features, from full course play to practice, various game modes, skills challenges, and online leagues.
 You can play on a virtual range and view real-time data for practice or club fitting.